PotLock/docs/faq/README.md

 Who is involved in ecosystem?

-* Their are alot of different contributors to potlock ecosystem, check them out at [https://ecosystem.potlock.org/#active-contributors](https://ecosystem.potlock.org/#active-contributors)
+* Their are alot of different contributors to POTLOCK ecosystem, check them out at [https://ecosystem.potlock.org/#active-contributors](https://ecosystem.potlock.org/#active-contributors)

 What license is POTLOCK front ends and contracts under?